 Curly-headed gents haven’t always gotten their fair share of the hair limelight.
-However, that’s been gradually changing, and we expect to see quite a few curly men’s hairstyles in 2018.
+However, that’s been gradually changing, and we expect to see quite a few curly men’s hairstyles in the future.

 There’s a variety of ways to style your curls, from subtle, gentle curls to curly-fry locks.
 You can pair your curls with an undercut or a skin fade for a look that will stand out from the rest for its uniqueness.

 If you have curly hair, get your hands on some high-quality styling products and get ready for the new year.
-Whether you go short and defined or long and loose, you’ll be part of a new wave of men’s hairstyles for the 2017 and beyond.
+Whether you go short and defined or long and loose, you’ll be part of a new wave of men’s hairstyles for this year and beyond.